enepomnyaschih/jwidget-template/README.md

 18. Provides `.gitignore` file to filter off the garbage.
 19. Shortens WebPack output to provide only important information.
 20. Provides you with jWidget "Hello, World!" sample code to start with.

+The template is distributed under terms of [MIT license](https://opensource.org/licenses/MIT).